faqiangwu/showcases/README.md

-# The repository is for showcasing of finished projects
+# The repository is for showcasing of my finished projects